Small Business Innovation Research Program Makes Crossing the Street Safer

 With the growing numbers of pedestrian fatalities in mind, the Federal Highway Administration (FHWA), through DOT's Small Business Innovation Research (SBIR) program, awarded a contract to Savari Inc. to develop a traffic signal interface app for smartphones called SmartCross.

 Every year, Volpe announces new SBIR topics for technological innovation using the highest level of expertise in the small business community throughout the United States.
 SBIR awards support projects like the SmartCross app.
-The latest SBIR Phase I Solicitation opened on October 14 and closes December 16.

 “Since SBIR’s inception, Volpe has helped entrepreneurs develop new and innovative solutions to complex transportation challenges,” said Rachael Sack, DOT’s SBIR program director at Volpe.
 “The program connects DOT’s most pressing needs with the innovative power of small businesses.”